Sinaye11/CDV01_Career_Goals_Reflection_SINMBE484_PTO2401_A_Sinaye-Mbele_CDV01/README.md

 1. **Industries and Roles Explored**:

    -**Junior Software Developer:** Entry-level software developer who assists the development team with all aspects of software design and coding.

-   -**Font-End Developer:** A developer who specializes in creating and designing the user interface (UI) and user experience (UX) of websites and web applications..
+   -**Font-End Developer:** A developer who specializes in creating and designing the user interface (UI) and user experience (UX) of websites and web applications.

-   -**Software Developer:** Utilize their programming skills to create new software and improve existing software applications
+   -**Software Developer:** Utilize their programming skills to create new software and improve existing software applications.

    -**Full Stack Developer:** Design and create websites and applications for various platforms.

 3. **Alignment with Personal Profile**: